Salmonella Update 2019

 - Weight loss

-Initially, on June 8, Del Monte withdrew the veggie trays from retail market locations and should no longer be available for purchase.
-However, those products may still be in the refrigerators of consumers who are unaware of the recall as the expiration date just barely passed on June 17.
+On the June 8th recall, Del Monte initially withdrew the veggie trays from retail market locations and they were no longer be available for purchase.
+However, those products may still have been in the refrigerators of consumers who were unaware of the recall, as the expiration date just barely passed on June 17.

 Stores that carried the affected veggie trays were: